Programs of Study

 Students must complete the Nursing Program within four academic years of the date of enrollment in Nursing courses.
 They must receive a C+ or better in all Nursing courses to progress in the program.

 To be eligible for licensure as a Registered Nurse, graduates must meet the criteria for good “moral character” as determined by the New York State Education Department.

-All Students must undergo an FBI and NYS criminal background check, child abuse registry check in NY and PA, drug screen and fingerprinting.
+All students in the program must have a federal and state criminal background check, a federal and state child abuse background check, 9-panel Nursing AAS, drug screen, and have proof of immunizations (including COVID) or titers to prove immunity.
 Transfer students who want to matriculate into the nursing program must provide a letter from their previous Nursing program Director stating that the student did not leave for behavioral or clinical issues relating to professionalism or patient safety.

-The Nursing curriculum is accredited and registered with the New York State Education Department, Bureau of Professional Licensing:
+The Nursing curriculum is accredited and registered with the New York State Education Department, Bureau of Professional Licensing, 89 Washington Avenue, 2nd Floor, West Wing

-Phone (518) 486-2967 | Fax (518) 473-0114.
+Phone (518) 486-2967 / Fax (518) 473-0114.

 • Deliver safe, effective patient-centered care across the lifespan, populations, and continuum of care.

-• recognize the patient or designee as the source of control and full partner in the design of the care;
+• Recognize the patient or designee as the source of control and full partner in the design of the care;

-• demonstrate respect for the diversity of patient’s preferences, values, and needs (QSEN 1: Patient Centered Care)
+• Provide compassionate and coordinated care; demonstrate respect for the diversity of patient’s preferences, values, and needs (QSEN 1: Patient Centered Care)

 • Use the nursing process and critical thinking skills to develop and evaluate the patient’s plan of care, interpret results, and implement modifications.
 (QSEN 2: Assessment)

-• Collaborate effectively within inter-professional teams to develop a plan that will achieve high quality patient care (QSEN 3: Teamwork and Collaboration)
+• will achieve high quality patient care (QSEN 3: Teamwork and Collaboration)

 • Use open communication to discuss therapeutic options